sdias/win-10-virtual-desktop-enhancer/README.md

 ### Additional Configuration

-You can also set what is the default desktop using the "[General] DefaultDesktop" setting.
+You can set what is the default desktop using the "[General] DefaultDesktop" setting.
+You can set if you want to be able to switch desktops by scrolling over the taskbar using the "[General] TaskbarScrollSwitching" setting (1 for yes, 0 for no).

 ## Credits